fschuermeyer/nvim-setup/README.md

 # 💤 Personal Nvim Setup

 This is my personal Neovim Setup based on ([LazyVim](https://www.lazyvim.org/)).
 I use it for my daily work and I'm happy to share it with you.
-Feel free to use it as a base for your own setup!
+Feel free to use it as a base for your own setup.

 ## Setup